Updated: January 2025 | Author: Dr. Khushbu Jain | Reviewed by: Dr. Anant Bagul (Orthopedic surgeon and stemcell specialist)

 While gluten-free and casein-free diets are popular, some medical professionals warn against excluding wheat and dairy without expert advice, as these exclusions may lead to nutritional deficiencies.

 For a personalized Indian diet plan for an autistic child, consulting an experienced dietitian ensures balanced nutrition and effective dietary interventions.
 Remember, diet alone cannot address all symptoms of autism.
-Combining dietary changes with medical treatments like stem cell therapy offers a holistic approach.
+Combining dietary changes with proper medical treatment offers a holistic approach to autism care.

-Crafting the right Indian diet for autism can make a meaningful difference in the well-being of autistic children.
+Giving your child the right Indian diet for autism can make a meaningful difference in their well-being.
 Avoid problematic foods like gluten, casein, and artificial additives while incorporating nutrient-rich options like probiotics, omega-3s, and fiber.

 Q1.
 What is the ideal diet for autism?